Rate notice issue and calculation

 Council issues rate notices quarterly in July, October, January and April and they are due and payable 30 days after the issue date on the notice.

 To check payments made or to view your current rates balance Login/register for eServices.
 If you are wanting a copy of your rates notice, contact Council.

 A rate notice may contain some or all the following rates and charges.
 Further details on the charges outlined are included in the current year's Budget and Operational Plan - Revenue Statement.

 Each property is placed in a differential rating category for calculating the general rate.
 Differential rating categories are explained further in the Revenue Statement.

 The General rate is calculated on each property by multiplying the land valuation by the rate in the dollar for its respective differential rating category.

-Council will apply a minimum general rate where applicable, and in some cases, cap the general rate percentage increase from the previous year's for each differential rating category.
+Council will apply a minimum general rate where applicable and, in some cases, cap the increase from the previous year's rate for each differential rating category.

 The Queensland Department of Natural Resources, Mines and Energy (DNRME) issues the land valuation for each property each year and advises property owners accordingly.

 This charge is used to enhance and rehabilitate transport and stormwater infrastructure to benefit the entire region.